-There’s an epidemic in the world today, a growing plague of epic proportions that affects every piece of social media out there.
+With technology advancing and the birth of Social Media, the selfie has become one of the most uploaded types of photos on a daily basis.
 New devices have been made to help accelerate its growth, and we can see its effects every time we access social media.

 Beware of those who are too focused on polishing and beautifying their outer shells.
 They lack true substance to understand that genuine beauty is reflected from the heart that resides inside.Suzy Kassem

-There is no denying that we live in a world where social media has taken over.
+There is no denying that we live in a world where social media plays a huge part in our everyday life.
 All you need to do is refresh your Facebook or Instagram feed and you are bound to see plenty of selfies on your screen.
 Wouldn’t it be good if there were no selfies for one day at least?
-This is what No Selfies Day is about.
+This is what National No Selfies Day is about.
 On this day, you are encouraged to refrain from smartphone use.

 A lot of people rely on social media for work nowadays, whereas there are those that only use social media to connect with friends and family members.
 No matter what applies to you, it can certainly be beneficial to have a day away from the selfie stick!

 We are sure you have heard many stories about people comparing themselves to what they see on social media.
 This can cause a lot of people to feel upset because they feel like they are never going to have a life like the people they follow online.
 However, it is important to recognize that people only show you a very small portion of what they want you to see from their life.